This article has been revised to reflect new information..

 By contrast, Charles Pack, Charley to his friends, left only a few scattered traces.
 Those few pieces of the puzzle put together, however, were enough to outline the trajectory of his life.

-Charles Emil Pack was born Emile Pack in French-speaking Switzerland in 1829.
+Charles Emil Pack was born in Basel-Stadt canton in German-speaking Switzerland in 1829.
 He emigrated to the United States, arriving in New Orleans in April 1847 on the 900-ton, three-masted ship Taglioni, which made regular runs between Le Havre in France and Louisiana.
-One hundred and seventy of the 199 passengers listed on the ship’s passenger manifest, including 17-year-old Emile, gave their occupations as farmers and stated they were headed to Missouri.
+One hundred and seventy of the 199 passengers listed on the ship’s passenger manifest, including 17-year-old Emil (the name spelled Emile by the ship's officer), gave their occupations as farmers and stated they were headed to Missouri.
 Young, expanding America needed farmers; Europe heeded the call.
 The 1880 territorial census shows Charley as the only inhabitant on Herron Island.

-Emile’s plans seemed to change, however.
+Emil’s plans seemed to change, however.
 The war that broke out in 1846 between the United States and Mexico following the U.S. annexation of Texas was in its second year and volunteers were needed.
-Within a few days after he got off the Taglioni, Emile joined Company B as a private in the newly formed Battalion of Louisiana Volunteers.
+Within a few days after he got off the Taglioni, Emil joined Company B as a private in the newly formed Battalion of Louisiana Volunteers.
 History does not record when he was discharged, but the war ended Feb.
 3, 1848.
-Emile’s service during that war would be recognized four decades later; in 1887 Congress authorized pensions for survivors of the Mexican War who were over the age of 62.
-Emile applied in 1891 and was granted a monthly pension of $8 starting in 1893.
+Emil’s service during that war would be recognized four decades later; in 1887 Congress authorized pensions for survivors of the Mexican War who were over the age of 62.
+Emil applied in 1891 and was granted a monthly pension of $8 starting in 1893.

-In 1855 Emile surfaces again, this time in New York City, where he applied and was naturalized as a U.S. citizen.
-His name on the naturalization certificate is Emil, having dropped the French ending; the name Charles would not appear until later.
+In 1855 Emil surfaces again, this time in New York City, where he applied and was naturalized as a U.S. citizen.
+His name on the naturalization certificate is still Emil; the name Charles would not appear until later.

 Fast forward to 1871, when Emil, by now Charles Emil, has moved to Washington Territory and is sharing a house on a farm in Mason County, west of Herron Island across Case Inlet.
 The territorial census shows 326 inhabitants in the county, not counting Indians.
 Perhaps that was too crowded for Charley; in September 1872 he applied for a patent on 92 acres around the northwest part of the island.
 According to his statement, he had been living there since January of 1872, in effect squatting on public land.
-Congress’s Land Act of 1820 allowed the sale of public lands at $1.25 an acre; for reasons that are not documented Charley paid $2.50 an acre for a total of $230, about $5,000 in today’s money.
+The federal Land Act of 1820 allowed the sale of public lands at $1.25 an acre; because the parcel was near land deeded to the Northern Pacific Railroad the sale price was $2.50 an acre, a rate set by Congress so as not undercut sales of railroad land.
+Charley paid a total of $230, about $5,000 in today’s money.